sleepdev/nos/README.md

 nos
 ========

-Nos is the simplest orm for python.
-It just works.

 Primitive types go in and come out as normal python values.
     >>> db_pull( db_push( None ) )
     >>> db_pull( db_push( True ) )